SchroedingersLion/Cluster-Formation-in-Diffusive-Systems/Readme.md

 To plot the time series results, run `python plot_data.py <file>`.
 It accepts a flag `--title plot_title` to specify a title for the plot.
 Run `python plot_data.py --help` for more info.

 In order to create an animation of a trajectory, `./simips` needs to be executed with the `--trajectory` flag, which will prompt the program to print out trajectory data to a second file.
 This file can be read with the second Python script via `python plot_trajectory <file>`.
-Once again, there are various options available (view them via the `--help` flag).
+Once again, there are options available (view them via the `--help` flag).

-## Add additional forcefields or observables
-**explain how users can add new force fields or change the observables that are collected**